dennis6999/chakabnb/README.md

 For questions about this project or to request new features, refer to this documentation for context and current implementation details.

 ---
-*Last Updated: [Current Date] - Mobile Responsiveness Overhaul Complete*
+*Last Updated: 2025-09-09 - Search Results, Detail, Auth, and Listing Upgrades*